quacksouls/bitburner/doc/guide/reboot.md

 section [Starting out](start.md).
 Use the starting amount of $1k to purchase a Hacknet node and let it generate passive income.
 While the Hacknet node is running in the background, you need to upgrade your Hack stat.
-The simplest way to do so is to take the course `Study Computer Science (free)` at Rothman University, stopping when you have at least 10 Hack.
+The simplest way to do so is to take the course <kbd>Study Computer Science (free)</kbd> at Rothman University, stopping when you have at least 10 Hack.
 You also need to work at a company to supplement your passive income.
 Again, apply at and work for FoodNStuff (or Joe's Guns if you want).

 Second, follow the section [First script](script.md).
 Deploy your hack script to the following servers: `n00dles`, `foodnstuff`, `sigma-cosmetics`, `joesguns`,